The-Marcy-Lab-School/js-testing-lab/README.md

 1. Run the test suite by running `npx jest app.test.js`.

+2. Read the error messages carefully.

-2. Fix the defined functions so that all of the tests pass.
+3. Fix the functions so that all of the tests pass.